vfalies/EnvDevPHPBase/README.md

 ### X-Debug

-X-Debug (2.5.5) is installed with standard options.
+X-Debug is installed with standard options.
 Two options have been customized:
     - remote_enable=on
     - remote_autostart=off

-Note: X-Debug is not yet available for PHP 7.2 and PHP 7.2 alpine
+Note: X-Debug is not yet available for PHP 7.2 alpine

 ### Composer